-A: A local government elector can ask the external auditor to apply to the High Court for a declaration that an item of account is unlawful, or to issue a report on matters which are in the public interest ('a public interest report').
+A: A local government elector can ask the auditor to apply to the High Court for a declaration that an item of account is unlawful, or to issue a report on matters which are in the public interest ('a public interest report').

-You must, so far as is possible, tell the external auditor in writing which item in the accounts you object to and why you think the item is unlawful, or why you think that a public interest report should be made.
+You must, so far as is possible, tell the auditor in writing which item in the accounts you object to and why you think the item is unlawful, or why you think that a public interest report should be made (providing the relevant details about the issue, where possible).
 Simply disagreeing with the merits of any decision taken regarding income or spending does not make it unlawful.

-You must provide the external auditor with the evidence you have to support your objection.
+You must provide the auditor with the evidence you have to support your objection.